 - Note: These discussions happened early in the project, before alternatives outside of the RTD right-of-way were being explored so discussion revolved around the right-of-way options

 - Key Takeaways:

 - 1. Seek to mitigate trespassing

 - 2. Recommend 287 crossing at Boulder Creek

 - 3. Consider options that protect the environment, such as alignment on north side of tracks, a potential habitat conservation area, and restricting dogs

 Tribal Consultation Letters

 - Key Takeaways: - 1.
-No concerns for cultural resources at this time
+No concerns for cultural resources at this time - 2.
+Request for re-engagement in future BERT phases when cultural survey is updated

 Public Open House (Virtual)